Display Component¶

 Drawing Static Text¶

-In your display code, you can render static text by referencing the font and just entering your string:
+In your display code, you can render static text by referencing the font and just entering your string enclosed in double quotes:

 display: